Holy Crown of Hungary: Structure of the crown and its icons

 The Holy Crown was made of gold and decorated with nineteen enamel pantokrator pictures (Greek, meaning "master of all") as well as semi-precious stones, genuine pearls, and almandine.
 It has three parts: abroncs (rim, hoop) (corona graeca), keresztpántok (cross straps) (corona latina), and the cross on the top tilted at an angle.

 Four hanging pendants (pendilia) dangle from chains on each side of the diadem and one in the back.
 The crown has no monde.

+Peer-reviewed studies published in 2024–2025, applying archaeoengineering investigative methods, concluded that the Holy Crown was produced as a uniformly planned and assembled structure, whose primary and structurally determining element is the cross-strap system.
+Through the analysis of manufacturing sequence, applied techniques, geometric reproducibility, and failure mode and effects analysis (FMEA), an independently verifiable technical method of interpretation was established for the crown.

+One of the technical conclusions is that the hoop of the crown cannot be interpreted as a crown originating from Emperor Michael VII Doukas and later transferred to King Géza I of Hungary, as the structural and geometric relationships do not support this interpretation on technical grounds.

 Corona graeca

 The abroncs (rim, hoop) corona graeca ("Greek Crown") is 5.2 cm wide with a diameter of 20.5 cm.

 The two aquamarine stones with cut surfaces on the back of the diadem were added as replacements by King Matthias II (1608–1619).
 The enamel picture on the front depicts Christ Pantokrator.
 On the rim to the right and left of Jesus are pictures of the archangels Michael and Gabriel, followed by half-length images of the Saints George and Demetrius, and Cosmas and Damian.